-Series editors: John Heathershaw, University of Exeter, UK; Shahar Hameiri, University of Queensland, Australia; Jana Hönke, Groningen University, the Netherlands; and Sara Koopman, Kent State University, USA
+Series editors: John Heathershaw, University of Exeter, UK; Shahar Hameiri, University of Queensland, Australia; Jana Hönke, University of Bayreuth, Germany; and Sara Koopman, Kent State University, USA

 Peace, security and development are normative goods and empirical domains which are connected in theory and practice.
 The concept of space links these domains and is increasingly utilised in their study across a range of disciplines.
 This is due to the growing recognition that processes of peace, security and development do not neatly correspond to a territorialised demarcation of the world into nation-states.
 Spaces of Peace, Security and Development provides an interdisciplinary home for spatially based studies from scholars from a range of backgrounds, but in particular those who engage with one or more of: Area Studies, International Relations, Human Geography and Political Anthropology.